jbossws/jbossws-cxf/CONTRIBUTING.md

 ```

 ## Issues
-JBssWS project uses JIRA to manage issues.
+JBossWS project uses JIRA to manage issues.
 All issues can be found [here](https://issues.redhat.com/projects/JBWS/issues).

 To create a new issue, comment on an existing issue, or assign an issue to yourself, you'll need to first [create a JIRA account](https://issues.redhat.com/).